oroinc/documentation/user_guide/activities.rst

 An important part of a successful customer relations process is clear and timely communications between all the stakeholders.
-OroCRM's activities enable creation, tracking and ongoing update of customer-related activities such as phone calls, emails, tasks, calendar events, etc. Each activity can be processed in the system, subject to the predefined logic.
+OroCRM's activities enable creation, tracking and ongoing update of customer-related activities such as phone calls, emails, tasks, calendar events, and more.
+Each activity can be processed in the system, according to the predefined logic.

 In the course of customization, new activities can be created and their logic can be defined, subject to your specific business needs.
 Follow the links to learn more about the following activities available in OroCRM out-of-the-box:

-- :ref:`Send Email <user-guide-activities-emails>`: generate an Email with predefined properties related to the record.
+- :ref:`Send Email <user-guide-activities-emails>`: generate an email with predefined properties related to the record.

 - :ref:`Log Call <user-guide-activities-calls>`: keep track of all the calls related to the record.